gitkraken/gitlens-docs/gitlens/gitlens-plus.md

 ## Focus View

-The Focus View allows you to stream line your workflow by providing a summarized list of all your pull requests, your issues, and work in progress.
+The Focus View allows you to stream line your workflow by providing a summarized list of your pull requests, your issues, and work in progress.
 To open the Focus View, open the command palette (`command/ctrl + shift + P`) and search `GitLens+: Show Focus view`.

 <img src="/wp-content/uploads/gl-focus-view.png" class="img-bordered img-responsive center">